Family Stories Yesterday

 Catholic Maryland

 Southern Maryland is a peninsula bounded by the Potomac River to the west and the Chesapeake Bay to the south and east.
 St. Mary’s County forms the lower neck of that peninsula, which still retains a hardy Catholic and agricultural character.
-The name Thompson does not appear on the manifests of Ark or Dove in 1634.2 Additional documentation is sparse, but family trees assert many with that surname lived in Southern Maryland by the mid 1600s.
-A 1790 census lists fifteen “Thompson” households among perhaps 2500 families then in St. Mary’s County.
+The name Thompson does not appear on either the Ark or Dove 1634 manifests.2 However, family trees assert that many with that surname already lived in Southern Maryland by the mid 1600s.
+The Revolutionary War brought hardship to St. Mary’s County.
+British warships controlled the Chesapeake Bay, commandeering produce, livestock, and other supplies at will.
+Economic difficulties continued after the war.

 A Vast, Unclaimed Wilderness

-Before 1790 glowing reports had already begun to arrive in Maryland from across the Appalachian Mountains.
+A post-war census lists fifteen “Thompson” households among perhaps 2500 families in St. Mary’s County.
+The population subsequently decreased by about 20% between 1790 and 1810,3 as a significant number of theses families followed earlier Maryland Catholic pioneers like William and Jane (Greenleaf) Coombes and Dr. George Hart into an extensive wilderness beyond the Appalachian Mountains.
 “The new country was portrayed as a sort of promised land, with an exuberant and fertile soil; and, if not flowing with milk and honey, at least teeming with wild game….
-In the brief space of seventeen years – between 1775 and 1792 – Kentucky, from being a vast unclaimed wilderness, became a state of the Union!“3 Among the earliest of these settlers were Maryland Catholics William and Jane (Greenleaf) Coombes and Dr. George Hart.
-Jane is considered the first teacher in Kentucky, and George the first physician.4
+In the brief space of seventeen years – between 1775 and 1792 – Kentucky, from being a vast unclaimed wilderness, became a state of the Union!4 Jane Coombes is considered the first teacher in what was then Kentucky County, Virginia, and George Hart the first physician.5

 Intentional Communities